© (c) Destination Gstaad / Yannick Romagnoli / Région de vacances Gstaad

 • Turbach - Berzgumm - Giferhüttli - Giferspitz - Louwenehore - Turnelsattel - Obere Turnels - Turbach

-• Good footwear, snacks to savor during a break - why not a Fondue-Backpack?
+• Good shoes, snacks for the way - why not a fondue backpack?